-The Bill will include a definition of Sustainable Forest Management (SFM) in the Scottish Forestry Strategy.
+The Scottish Forestry Strategy will include a definition of Sustainable Forest Management (SFM).
 The RECC recommended this in order to provide clarity and guidance on what this will mean in practice.

 The Scottish Government agreed with the recommendation to set out how the Forestry Strategy will integrate with UK Forestry Standard which is the current framework for delivery of SFM in the UK.

 Tree Health and Cross Border Functions

 The RECC recommended that a framework agreement for a continued cross-border approach of forest research and tree health be put in place before the Bill comes in to force.
 The Scottish Government agreed, and explained that that they intend to have a Memorandum of Understanding with the UK and Welsh Governments in place to underpin their functions.